David Bernhard

-David Bernhard is a judge on the Court of Appeals of Virginia.
+David Bernhard (born 1962) is a judge on the Court of Appeals of Virginia.

 Bernhard was formerly a trial judge of the Fairfax Circuit Court, elected February 23, 2017, by the Virginia Senate and the Virginia House of Delegates, for an 8-year term commencing July 1, 2017; he was sworn into office on June 30, 2017.
 On March 7, 2024, the Virginia General Assembly elected him to serve as a judge on the Court of Appeals for an 8-year term commencing January 1, 2025.

 Bernhard is the second immigrant, and the first one from Latin America, to have been elected to a Virginia Circuit Court.
 He is also the first Hispanic and Latino American and first immigrant elected to serve on a Virginia appellate court.

 Early years and education

 David Bernhard, born in El Salvador, later sought asylum based on family endangerment from leftist guerrillas, and handled his own immigration case while a college student, becoming a United States citizen.

 In 1980, Bernhard received his high school diploma from Northfield Mount Hermon School in Northfield, Massachusetts.
 In 1983, he graduated from Brandeis University in Waltham, Massachusetts, with a B.A. in Economics and Political Science.
 He completed his J.D. degree in 1985 at Washington University School of Law, in St. Louis, Missouri.
 He is fluent in the English, Spanish and German languages.